Khorloogiin Choibalsan: Establishing international recognition

 Although Choibalsan maintained a policy of stronger ties with the Soviet Union (in February 1946 he renewed the 1936 Protocol Treaty of Friendship and Mutual Assistance for another ten years and concluded the first bilateral agreement on economic and cultural cooperation), he nonetheless understood the importance of solidifying Mongolia's independence through international recognition.
 In 1948 the MPR established diplomatic relations with the DPRK (North Korea) and then with the People's Republic of China in 1949 (Mongolia was the first country to recognize the PRC).
 In 1950 the Eastern Bloc Communist states of East Germany, Hungary, Poland, and Czechoslovakia all established formal relations with the MPR.

 Strengthening Party rule

 While never reaching the frenzied levels of 1937–1939, arrests and executions of dissidents persisted until Choibalsan's death in 1952.
 Repressions were initiated in 1940, 1941, and 1942.
 In 1947, a political scandal known as "Port-Arthur" was fabricated around a fictitious plot to assassinate Choibalsan; eighty people were arrested, 42 of whom were executed.
-The MPRP Central Committee issued proclamations to fight increased anti-revolutionary sentiment and Interior Ministry secret police cells sprouted throughout the country.
+The MPRP Central Committee issued proclamations to fight alleged anti-revolutionary sentiment and Interior Ministry secret police cells sprouted throughout the country.

 Party allegiance was strengthened by growing membership in the MPRP.
 Membership doubled from 1940 to 1947, reaching nearly 28,000.